Demonstration Informed Specification Search: Experiments

-Fig~\ref{fig:mass_mono} shows the minimum energy of DFA discovered by iteration for the monolithic experiment.
-For space, the same plot for the incremental experiment is provided in the appendix.
-To reduce variance, we take the median of 5 runs for each $\beta$.
-We see that for both experiments, DISS was able to significantly outperform the enumeration baseline (recall that energy is the negative log of the probability) and tended to degrade in its search efficiency as $\beta$ increased.
-For example, in the incremental setting, $\ln \beta < -5$ typically required only 1-2 iterations (compared to the 13 iterations of enumeration)!
-For reference, the benchmark this experiment was based on~\cite{DBLP:conf/nips/Vazquez-Chanlatte18} used a syntactic variant of the incremental representation class and evaluated 172 (out of 930) tasks.
+Fig~\ref{fig:mass_mono} and Fig~\ref{fig:mass_inc} show the minimum energy DFA for the monolithic and incremental experiments respectively.
+We see that for both experiments, DISS was able to significantly outperform the baselines (recall that energy is the negative log of the probability), with the incremental experiment requiring only a few (< 6) iterations to find a probable DFA!
+Furthermore, in addition to finding the most probable DFAs much faster than the baselines, DISS also found \emph{more} high probability DFAs.

-The key takeaways are that: (1) DISS is significantly more (cycle) efficient at finding explanatory DFAs than prior based enumeration; (2) Relying on the surprisal gradient (by decreasing the pivot temperature) enables efficient exploration in large concept classes; (3) Using a stronger inductive bias such as asserting partial knowledge of the specification increases the search efficiency of DISS; DISS can be effective even with a few incomplete and unlabeled examples.